Acoustic Navigation

 Advanced Navigation leverages cutting-edge technology and manufacturing techniques to offer underwater acoustic positioning solutions with the highest performance for the lowest SWaP-C (size, weight, power consumption, and cost).
 Our range of acoustic navigation products is built on our core knowledge of operating in demanding, GNSS-denied environments.
 Subsonus combines an industry-leading hydrophone array with advanced AI-based acoustic processing techniques to offer a high-performance ultra-short baseline (USBL) positioning system in a miniature 1000 m depth-rated enclosure.

-All processing is performed within the transducer head, removing the need for cumbersome cables and additional processing units – one Ethernet cable is all that is required, dramatically reducing mobilisation time.
+All processing is performed within the transducer head, removing the need for cumbersome cables and additional processing units – one Ethernet cable is all that is required, dramatically reducing mobilization time.
 Tightly coupled with the acoustic array is an inertial navigation system (INS), making calibration simple and integration of third-party systems such as Doppler velocity logs (DVL) simple one-click operations.
 Sophisticated acoustic processing determines the speed of sound at the transducer face in real-time, ensuring range and angular measurements are always high accuracy and removing the need for third-party velocity probes.

 Also in our acoustic navigation solution is Subsonus Tag, a next-generation acoustic transponder/beacon.
 This product advances pressure-tolerant electronics manufacturing to a point where the device is capable of operating at depths of 2000 m and does away with the need for expensive, fault-prone pressure vessels and bulkhead connectors.
 Subsonus Tag uses standard Qi wireless charging and Bluetooth® for configuration, making the whole system powered and configured with a smartphone and charger.
 The 28 Wh battery makes Subsonus Tag flight-safe while also offering an industry-leading 18 months of passive endurance.
 Thanks to the acoustic processing power offered in Subsonus, the Subsonus Tag units can operate on an unlimited number of channels.
 This makes very large-scale deployment of beacons simple and without the worry of frequency clashes.